Léon Gambetta: Legacy

+Gambetta proclamation of the Republic and call for a Levée en masse left a lasting impact on Germany in the decades following.
+Future Field Marshall Colmar Freiherr von der Goltz wrote in 1877:

+In October 1918, when Germany was on the verge of defeat during the First World War, industrialist Walther Rathenau called for a German Levée en masse to reverse the deteriorating situation.
+Conservative Revolutionary Edgar Jung was also inspired by Gambetta.
+Adolf Hitler favorably contrasted Gambetta's actions with that of the post-revolutionary leaders of the Weimar Republic:

 A tall Léon Gambetta Monument|monument to Léon Gambetta was planned in 1884 and erected in 1888 in the central space of the Louvre Palace, now Cour Napoléon.
-That initiative carried heavy political symbolism, since Gambetta was widely viewed as the founder of the Third Republic, and his outsized celebration in the middle of Napoleon III's Louvre expansion thus affirmed the final victory of republicanism over monarchism nearly a century after the French Revolution - in the same vein, the Gambetta monument visually overpowered Napoleon's comparatively diminutive Arc de Triomphe du Carrousel.
+That initiative carried heavy political symbolism, since Gambetta was widely viewed as the founder of the Third Republic, and his outsized celebration in the middle of Napoleon III's Louvre expansion thus affirmed the final victory of republicanism over monarchism nearly a century after the French Revolution – in the same vein, the Gambetta monument visually overpowered Napoleon's comparatively diminutive Arc de Triomphe du Carrousel.
 Most of the monument's sculptures were in bronze and in 1941 were melted for military use by German occupying forces.
 What remained of the Gambetta Monument was dismantled in 1954.

 A stone urn containing Gambetta's heart was placed in 1920 in the monumental staircase leading to the crypt of the Panthéon in Paris.
 The Russian red quartzite stone that was used for the urn was part of the same shipment that was used for Napoleon's tomb at Les Invalides.